jaimegarza/jaimegarza.github.io/syntax/lexer.md

 %%
 ```

 An expression is defined in in terms of a term, and a term is defined via a factor.
 There are no conflicts.
-However, if I would describe E in terms of E, that would cause problems, as follows:
+However, if we would describe E in terms of E, that would cause problems, as follows:

 ```
 %token num : "number"